brenooliveira/simple_hubspot/README.md

 require 'simple_hubspot'
 ```

-Setting your `hapikey` you can create a new file in initializers from Rails
+Setting your `hapikey` you can create a new file in initializers from Rails.
+To submit a form you need to add your `portal_id` to the configure file.

 ```ruby
 rails g simple_hubspot:install